NetSPI/django.nV/README.md

 django.nV comes with a series of writeups for the vulnerabilities we've added to the code.
 Each tutorial comes with a description of the vuln, a hint to where to find it, and then the exact bug and how it could be remedied.

 You can access these tutorials within the app at `http://localhost:8000/taskManager/tutorials/`, or by clicking on the 'Tutorials' link in the top-right of the web interface.

+### Mail ###

+The only mail sent by the app is for the "Forgot Password" feature.
+You can use the built-in Python mailserver for those messages.

+    python -m smtpd -n -c DebuggingServer localhost:1025

+If you prefer to use your own mailserver, simply add your settings to `settings.py`.